ednet-dev/ednet_core_todos/README.md

 After cloning it, open the project in Dart Editor.

 See [todo_mvc_spirals] (https://github.com/dzenanr/todo_mvc_spirals)
-for transitions from todomvc in Dart to Todo.Mvc in dartling.
+for transitions from todomvc in Dart to Todo.Mvc in EDNetCore.
 The dartling_todos application is the spiral 10.

 See [dartling_todo_mvc_spirals] (https://github.com/dzenanr/dartling_todo_mvc_spirals)